SanliFaez/FAIR-Battery-knowledgebase/README.md

 + NWO funding code
 + Who conrtibuted: Sanli, Tom, Danny, Sintef/Battinfo
 + For who is this project/who is the end-user?
+    + This project is
 + Why is FAIR battery search better than G**gle search?
 + How to read this readme
 + Download instructions

 ## Ontology
+This section is based on the ontology development document of protege [1].
 + What is ontology
   + Elucidation
+  + When people talk with eachother, they use words to communicate a certain message.
+These words carry the message and are related to eachother.
+The order in which they are spoken give a specific meaning to these words and creates a context.
+In different contextes, words can have a different meaning.
+Even in the same context words can have different meanings.
+  + To concpetualize this process, people created the concept of ontology.
+"Ontology is a formal explicit description of concepts and their properties and attributes in a domain" [1].
+  +  For computers it is hard human language.
+Nevertheless, computers playing a huge part in human communication.
+  + **Ontology**, several disciplines developed standard methodologies to communicate about their study objects, in the form of classification schemes, flow diagrams and other formal structures.
+These so called ontological systems are used to exchange and evolve knowledge between experts.
+This can foster common understanding in a certain domain and enable (re-)use of knowledge, standardize assumptions and much more.

+In order to work with ontologies will use the following definitions.
++
+1. Ontology
+Ontology is a formal explicit description of concepts and their properties and attributes in a domain of discourse.
 + What is flowbattery
 + Flowbattery ontology
 + Protege incl screen shots